Abhishek4996/WebMeet/README.md

 # WebMeet
 A simple application for a secure browser to browser p2p based meetings developed using WebRTC.
-It supports multiple users, text chat, screensharing, recording meetings.
+It supports multiple users, text chat, screensharing, and recording meetings.